Project / Historic

 From funerals to weddings

-The restored Anglican Chapel is now hired out as a flexible space for events, weddings, conferences and musical performances with an in-house booking office.
+The restored Anglican Chapel is still used for funeral services and wakes but can also be hired out as a flexible space for weddings, conferences and musical performances with an in-house booking office.

 The Raja Tomb challenge

-The restoration of the Raja Tomb was particularly challenging in structural terms.
-We had to replace the deteriorating stone clad columns with stainless steel.
+The restoration of the Raja Tomb was particularly challenging in structural terms, as we had to replace the deteriorating stone-clad columns with stainless steel.
 Extensive temporary works were necessary to prevent redistribution of stresses in the sensitive stone structure.

 Awards